d-uzlov/k8s-homelab/docs/bash.md

 This is just an opinionated convenient prompt:
 - Username and host at the beginning
-- Full path with the last firectory highlighted
+- Full path with the last directory highlighted
 - Current date and time
 - Timer for previous command
 - Number of background jobs if any